topliceanu/webdev/2014/angular/slides.md

 3. On `doodle/list` page.

  * implement delete buttons only for doodles created by the current user.
  * allow edit button only for users who created the doodle.
+See [ng-show](https://docs.angularjs.org/api/ng/directive/ngShow)
  * list the number of user which participated on each doodle.
  * implement sorting alfabetically (asc/desc) by user title/creator/participants.